No. 6 Kansas gets 11th Big 12 road win in row, 93-64 at TCU

 BIG PICTURE

-Kansas: An impressive bounce-back for the Jayhawks, who are 98-13 after a loss in coach Bill Self's 18 seasons.
-After last season becoming the first Big 12 team to go 9-0 on the road in the same season, they have won their first two league road games this season - they won 58-57 at No. 18 Texas Tech in their conference opener on Dec.
+Kansas: The Jayhawks are 98-13 after a loss in Self’s 18 seasons.
+After last season becoming the first Big 12 team to go 9-0 on the road in the same season, they have won their first two league road games this season – they won 58-57 at No. 18 Texas Tech in their conference opener on Dec.
 17. Their previous 11-game Big 12 road winning streak was between Feb.
 25, 2001 and Jan.
 6, 2013.

-TCU: A frustrating night for the Horned Frogs, who were looking to build on the momentum of their winning streak.
+TCU: A frustrating night for the Frogs, who were looking to build on the momentum of their winning streak.
 Miles was averaging 14.8 points per game, already with three 20-point games.
-He was scoreless while missing all eight of his shots, although did have only one turnover in his 28 minutes.
+The freshman point guard was scoreless while missing all eight of his shots, but had only one turnover in his 28 minutes.

 UP NEXT